gwannon/pixelCSS/README.md

 # pixelCSS

-pixelCSS es una forma de poner a prueba mis conocimientos de HTML+CSS.
-El reto es hacer:
+pixelCSS is a way to test my HTML + CSS knowledge.
+The challenge is to do:

-* Todo tipo de efectos y animaciones sin usar nada más que CSS.
+* All kinds of effects and animations without using anything but CSS.
-* Tratar de crear un CSS lo menos pesado posible.
+* Try to create a CSS that is as light as possible.
-* Hacerlo lo más configurable posible para el usuario.
+* Make it as configurable as possible for the user.

-## pixelCSS es un miniframework que te permite crear PixelArt con CSS3.
+## pixelCSS is a miniframework that allows you to create PixelArt with CSS3.

-Permite crear item de 32x32 y animarlos con hover, animar los colores e incluso animar mediante frames (Ver ejemplos).
+It allows you to create 32x32 items and animate them with hover, animate colors and even animate through frames (See examples).

-**Ejemplos básicos:**
+**Basic examples:**

 * http://gwannon.com/pixelCSS/examples/space-invaders.html
 * http://gwannon.com/pixelCSS/examples/mario.html
 * http://gwannon.com/pixelCSS/examples/lemming.html

-**Ejemplos de animación con hover:**
+**Animation examples with hover:**

 * http://gwannon.com/pixelCSS/examples/lemming-hover.html
 * http://gwannon.com/pixelCSS/examples/heart.html

-**Ejemplos de animación con colores:**
+**Animation examples with colors:**

 * http://gwannon.com/pixelCSS/examples/fire.html
 * http://gwannon.com/pixelCSS/examples/fire2.html